LamiaT/Computer-Graphics---Algorithms---Python/README.md

 Computer Graphics Algorithms programmed in Python by me during semester break.

-This is my hard attempt to implement these algorithms as accurately as possible in Python.
+This is my hard attempt at implementing computer graphics algorithms as accurately as possible in Python.

 Here, Computer Graphics Algorithms includes: